svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## SPI

 Two [SPI](https://www.pjrc.com/teensy/td_libs_SPI.html) outputs for DACs (use the faster FIFO one for the  pitch DAC, because MPE pitchbend messages send a lot of data; use the second one for the octal performance DAC and octal CC DAC) with associated chip selects.
+Or maybe, if the perf dacs are being updated at high frequency to do smoothing in software, they would be better on the FIFO one.

+If the display ends up using SPI rather than I2C then that would need a third set of MOSI/SCLK and another CS.

 - 11 MOSI pitchDACs
 - _12 MISO not needed_
 - 13 SCLK pitchDAC
-- 10 CS-Pitch (any convenient one, like 10)
+- 10 CS-Pitch1 (any convenient one, like 10)
+- 8 CS-Pitch2 (9 is used for FreqCount)
 - 26 MOSI1 perfDACs
 - _39 MISO1 not needed_
 - 27 SCLK1 perfDACs
 - 28 CS-Perf (any convenient, 28)
 - 29 CS-CC  (any convenient, 29)
+- 30 CS-Display  (any convenient, 30)

 Use pull-up resistors on chip selects, per
 [Better SPI Bus Design in 3 Steps](https://www.pjrc.com/better-spi-bus-design-in-3-steps/)